 Because occupations involving physical labor dominate the local economy, Rock is generally considered to be a blue-collar town.
 36.41% of the Rock workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Rock is a town of service providers, construction workers and builders, and professionals.
 There are especially a lot of people living in Rock who work in teaching (14.84%), food service (12.52%), and office and administrative support (7.83%).

-Rock is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Rock does not have a public transit system used by locals to get to and from work.

 The people who call Rock home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rock residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Rock include German, Irish, English, Italian, and European.